EdgarHuynhGit/EdgarHuynhGit.github.io/index.md

 # About Me

 Hello!
 I'm Edgar, a computer science graduate based in Houston, Texas.
-I enjoy guitar, animals, and web development.
+I enjoy guitar, animals, and I'm interested in web development.

-[Add a brief 2-3 paragraph introduction about yourself, your background, and what drives you professionally.]

 </section>